DefinitionThis section has been translated automatically.

-Skin metastases often occur near the primarius, metastases of breast carcinomas and lung carcinomas are preferably found on the front side of the thorax.
+Skin metastases frequently occur near the primarius, and metastases of breast carcinomas and lung carcinomas are found preferentially on the anterior aspect of the thorax.

-Pelvic carcinomas metastasize preferably perianal, gastrointestinal carcinomas into the abdominal skin.
+Pelvic carcinomas preferentially metastasize perianally, and gastrointestinal carcinomas metastasize to the abdominal skin.

-A special feature are umbilically localized skin metastases in intestinal malignancies (Sister Mary Joseph`s nodule - see below navel metastasis), which occur per continuitatem or via the special vascular supply of the umbilical region.
+A special feature are umbilically localized skin metastases in intestinal malignancies (Sister Mary Joseph`s nodule - see below umbilical metastasis), which occurs per continuitatem or via the special vascular supply of the umbilical region.

-In principle, however, remote metastasis far from the place of origin is also possible.
+In principle, however, distant metastasis far from the site of origin is also possible.

-The scalp is a preferred metastasis site for visceral tumors.
-In men, 2/3 and in women 1/4 of all skin metastases occur in the head and neck region.
-In women, 70% of the origin is a metastasized breast carcinoma; in men, 10% is a bronchial carcinoma and 10% tumors of the gastrointestinal tract.
+The scalp is a preferred site of metastasis for visceral tumors.
+In men, 2/3, in women 1/4 of all skin metastases occur in the head and neck region.
+In women, the origin is metastatic breast carcinoma in 70%; in men, bronchial carcinoma in 10%, and tumors of the gastrointestinal tract in 10%.

 Clinical featuresThis section has been translated automatically.

 The most common are skin-coloured or red, fast-growing, broad-based papules or knots.
 Tendency to grow rapidly (a few weeks).
 Their consistency is predominantly "surprisingly" coarse.
 The surface is usually smooth, less often ulcerated.